automat-berlin/node-red-contrib-sipgate/README.md

 ## Tests

-First go to the repositories' main directory and install all dependencies:
+First, go to the repository's main directory and install all dependencies:
 ```
 npm install
 ```